lgs1920/studio/README.md

 for social networks.
 The application could be used to track cycling, biking, hiking or running routes.

-Maybe , later I will add subscription to have a personnal account to save tracks and video.
+Maybe , later I will add subscription to have a personal account to save tracks and videos andto access them with a unique url.

 ## Roadmap